se-edu/se-book/oopDesign/objects/basic/text.md

 </tip-box>

-**OOP solutions try to follow a similar object network inside the computer’s memory** – a sort of a virtual simulation of the corresponding real world scenario – **so that a similar result can be achieved programmatically.**
+**OOP solutions try to create a similar object network inside the computer’s memory** – a sort of a virtual simulation of the corresponding real world scenario – **so that a similar result can be achieved programmatically.**

 <!-- TODO {visual: Direct mapping} -->

-**OOP does not demand that the virtual world object network follow the real world exactly.**
+**OOP does not demand that the virtual world object network follow the real world _exactly_.**

 <tip-box>